Even first-time camel riders can join the 10km amateur race, hiring a camel, saddle and handler on the spot!

 This event is set up for participation, not just watching from the sidelines.
 If you're not up for the 10km amateur camel race (or pro) then you're losing out, but you can join the cycling race, the 10km fun run or the 5 km fun run for the physically challenged.

-Here's a clearly non-professional, but funny video of the Camel Derby:
+Here's an interesting video about the Camel Derby:

 Please Note: All photos are from the Yare Camel Camp website.